 Sweeter Side: Prepare and serve a meal to the seniors that come to the hall for fellowship and activities once a month.
 This is a rotation service shared with other volunteers—service would be once every few months.

 Bookstore: Assist customers in the bookstore and process sales transactions following Liturgy.
+Help with inventory and care of bookstore.

 Docent: Lead tours of the temple following a developed and pastorally approved script.
 Docents provide information about our temple’s architecture, Orthodoxy and the history of St. Andrew.
 (Approval and training is required to conduct temple tours)